limoka/DSP-Mods/Mods/RebindBuildBar/src/Config/README.md

 All of your settings are stored in a config file located at `Dyson Sphere Program/BepInEx/config/RebindBuildBar/`.

 ## Feedback and Bug Report
 More features and improvements might come in the future.
-Feel free to contact me via Discord (Kremnev8#3756) for any feedback, bug-reports or suggestions.
+Feel free to contact me via Discord (`limoka8`) for any feedback, bug-reports or suggestions.

 This mod is compatible with [Galactic Scale 2](https://dsp.thunderstore.io/package/Galactic_Scale/GalacticScale/)<br/>
 This mod is compatible with [Nebula Multiplayer Mod](https://dsp.thunderstore.io/package/nebula/NebulaMultiplayerMod/)<br/>

-## How can I support this mod
-If you like what I do and would like to support me you can [donate](https://paypal.me/kremnev8). <br/>
-If you want other means to support me, you can [message](#feedback-and-bug-report) me on discord about it.

 ## Installation
 ### With Mod Manager